Semi-automatically optimized calibration of internal combustion engines

-The solution $\SOL$ should contain at most one element from each stack $S_{ft}$.
+The solution $\SOLprelim$ of our ILP should contain at most one element from each stack $S_{ft}$.
 This condition is reflected in the \emph{stack constraint}

 where $s_{ft}$ is a \emph{stack decision variable}; it is $1$ if it is not possible to choose a data point for stack $S_{ft}$ and $0$ otherwise.
-The $s_{ft}$ variables will be used in~\eqref{eq:integral-emission-constraint} below to assign penalty values to stacks whose data points are not part of the solution.
+The nonzero $s_{ft}$ are the placeholders we mentioned above.
+They will be used in~\eqref{eq:integral-emission-constraint} to assign the penalty values to stacks that contribute no data point to the ILP-solution $\SOLprelim$.